-Cognitive-behavioral therapy for insomnia can reduce suicidal ideationJune 14th, 2011 in Psychology & Psychiatry /
+Cognitive-behavioral therapy for insomnia can reduce suicidal ideationJune 14, 2011 in Medicine & Health / Psychology & Psychiatry

 Treating sleep problems with cognitive-behavioral therapy for insomnia can reduce suicidal ideation, suggests a research abstract that will be presented Tuesday, June 14, in Minneapolis, Minn., at SLEEP 2011, the 25th Anniversary Meeting of the Associated Professional Sleep Societies LLC (APSS).